 The chiropractic software systems listed in our directory range in price from free to in excess of $15,000.
 There are some companies now offering cloud-based software for chiropractors which is offered as a monthly subscription.
 Many software vendors also charge additional fees for client support, software updates, multi-user access, data storage and other services.

 Hardware requirements are another area of concern as well.
 Some software vendors may require or recommend the purchase of special hardware such as servers, additional workstations, patient kiosks, and so on.
 This can increase the overall cost of the software significantly.

-Before considering a specific system, you should always consider the TOTAL cost of ownership and not just the price a vendor's sales department quotes you.
-Always ask what you are getting for your money, especially when it comes to the more expensive systems.
+Before considering a specific practice management solution for your office, you should always consider the TOTAL cost of ownership.
+Always ask what you are getting for your money, especially when it comes to the more costly systems.
 Don't be fooled by all the fancy computer jargon.
-Ask the sales person to explain the features of their software in a verbiage that YOU can understand.
+Ask the salesperson to explain the features of their software in a verbiage that YOU can understand.
 Additionally, you ask about any special offers or discounts up front.
-Many vendors offer discounts on their software to new graduates and doctors who may be just starting out in practice.
+Many companies offer discounts on their software to new graduates and first year doctors.

 Software Features For Your OfficeThe chiropractic office software you select should provide you with the essential features required to run YOUR office efficiently.
 Dr. Moneybags down the street from you may appreciate and need all the extra 'bells and whistles' for his chiropractic office, and have no issues paying for them.
 Your scenario may be quite the contrary and a less costly system with only the essential features may suite you best.